MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/dotnet.md

 ## Integrate the Product Insights SDK into your .NET project
 > [!NOTE]
-> The Product Insights .NET SDK works for all languages supported by .NET.
+> The Product Insights .NET SDK works for all languages supported by .NET framework.
 For convenience, we will use C# standard syntax in the code samples below.

 1. Import the Product Insights SDK:
     1. [Download](https://download.pi.dynamics.com/sdk/ProductInsightsSenders/pi_csharp_sdk.zip) the **Product Insights .NET SDK**